Population-scale dietary interests during the COVID-19 pandemic: Supplementary material

 \subsection{Supplementary analyses}

 We perform supplementary analyses that support our main conclusions or provide complementary insights.
-In Figure \ref{fig:modes_ts}, we show interest in ways of accessing food normalized by 2019 baseline by week, with mobility periods indicated in the background.
-We take the value of the interest in each 2020 week and calculate the relative difference compared to the value in 2019 in the corresponding week.

-In Figure \ref{fig:with_total_baseline} we show short-term effects estimated with quadratic model, grouped by country.
+In Supplementary Figure 10 we show short-term effects estimated with quadratic model, grouped by country.
 In each country, the gray line represents the overall country-specific short-term effect, that is the increase in interest in all food entities.
-Finally, we explore the effect of the second mobility decrease in Figure \ref{fig:second}, and we present the long-term effects in Figure \ref{fig:longterm}.
+Finally, we explore the effect of the second mobility decrease in Supplementary Figure 11, and we present the long-term effects in Supplementary Figure 12.